Efficient harmonic resolvent analysis via time-stepping: Computational complexity

 \section{Computational complexity}

 A brief comparison is conducted between memory requirements and CPU cost of the RSVD-LU and RSVD-\Dt algorithms.
 We also propose strategies to minimize the memory consumption.
+Throughout, we assume that the linearized operator $\bm A_p$ is sparse, \ie that its number of non-zero entries scales as $\texttt{nnz}(\bm A_p) \sim O(N)$.
+Sparse operators are obtained when using sparse discretization schemes such as finite differences, finite volume, or finite elements.
 For more detailed information on the CPU and memory scaling of the LU decomposition of the resolvent operator, we refer readers to \citet{Farghadanetal23}.
 To offer empirical insights and confirmation of the theoretical scalings discussed below, we present a two-dimensional test case in $\S$\ref{sec:TestCases}.